Nikunjay-dahiya/CraftConnect/README.md

 # CraftConnect

-CraftConnect is a MERN stack web application designed to bridge the gap between blue-collar workers and clients seeking skilled labor.
-This platform allows clients to post job requirements, while workers can browse, apply for, and manage job opportunities based on their expertise.
-CraftConnect also includes admin functionalities for user and job posting management.
+CraftConnect is an advanced job portal tailored for IT professionals and employers.
+The platform simplifies the recruitment process by connecting job seekers with potential employers based on skill sets and job requirements.
+It features three distinct user modules:

 ## Features